intelowlproject/docs/docs/IntelOwl/contribute.md

 - When creating a PR, please read through the sections that you will find in the PR template and compile it appropriately.
 If you do not, your PR can be rejected.
 This is a form of respect to the maintainers.

+- Use AI tools appropriately.
+If we find that you abuse those tools and you just copy/paste without even checking what you are pushing in a PR, we will automatically reject your PR and your future PRs.
+This is a form of respect to the maintainers.

 ## Code Style

 Keeping to a consistent code style throughout the project makes it easier to contribute and collaborate.
 We make use of [`psf/black`](https://github.com/psf/black) and [isort](https://pycqa.github.io/isort/) for code formatting and [`flake8`](https://flake8.pycqa.org) for style guides.